Speech and Language Therapy

 - Communication – linguistics, psychology and how this relates to speech and language pathology.

 - Participation and Society – how the study of sociology and social and health psychology impact on speech and language therapy.

 - Research Methods – develop the research skills essential to providing evidence-based health care.

 - Biomedical Sciences – anatomy, physiology, audiology and neurology, and how to link them to speech and language pathology.

 - Key Clinical Topics – develop your professional competence.

 - Professional Practice – put your skills to work for a range of clients with communication impairments.

-You will learn from a team of clinical and research specialists including speech and language therapists, psychologists, audiologists, linguists, information technologists, and medical practitioners.
-Throughout the course, you will be working closely with your peers and tutors in a supportive environment.
+You’ll learn from a team of clinical and research specialists, including speech and language therapists, psychologists, audiologists, linguists, information technologists, and medical practitioners.
+Throughout the course, you’ll be working closely with your peers and tutors in a supportive environment.

 2 years full-time